zonemaster/zonemaster-backend/docs/installation.md

 ## 5. Configuration

 There are three steps in this section:

-1. Create a placeholder for logs and copy the config file to the respective directory.
+1. Directory and file manipulation
-2. Set up service scripts for the relevant operating system.
+2. Set up service scripts for the relevant OS
-3. Database configuration and creation
+3. Dattabase configuration and creation

 ### 5.1 Directory and file manipulation